maguilarga/Mission2Mars/README.md

 # Mission2Mars
-Mission2Mars Mission2Mars a web site with information about Mars collected from various sites (NASA, twitter, space-fact.com and astrology.usgs.gov).
-Every time the users requests it, the information is refreshed.
+Mission2Mars is a web site with information about Mars collected from various sites (NASA, twitter, space-fact.com and astrology.usgs.gov).
+Every time the user requests it, the information is refreshed.
 This projects was created to practice Beautiful Soup scraping, Splinter, Mongo DB, Flask and Jinja.

 ### Prerequisites